esitachi/AI-JOB-AUTOMATION-AGENT/README.md

-# 🤖 AI Web Automation Agent
+# 🤖 AI JOB Automation Agent

 An AI-powered agent that automates job application workflows using **FastAPI, Playwright, and OpenAI**.